C Compiler (B32CC)

 Command Line Usage

-The program should define a main() function as the entry point and an interrupt() function for handling interrupts:
+The program should define a main() function as the entry point and an interrupt() function (unless -user-bdos is used) for handling interrupts:

 int main() {